gsauthof/trysterobiff/README.md

 Trysterobiff detects this and on connecting to a GMail-IMAPD, it will automatically use search-for-UNSEEN messages.

 You can explicitly configure this behavior for other IMAP daemons, too or you can even disable the Gmail autodetection (cf. trysterobiff.conf example).

-When connecting to non-Gmail-IMAPDs, trysterobiff searches by default for RECENT messages (RECENT messages are a subset of the UNSEEN ones).
+When connecting to non-Gmail-IMAPDs, Trysterobiff searches by default for RECENT messages (RECENT messages are a subset of the UNSEEN ones).

+Please note that this work-around is just that - a workaround.
+That means: gmail imapd seems to push every 5 minutes a status update.
+On every status update Trysterobiff has the chance to display new messages.
+Thus, in the worst case a notification for an incoming mail takes 5 minutes.
+In the average case it takes 2.5 minutes then.

+To get a shorter notification time with gmail you can:

+- use a polling imap-notifier and configure a poll-interval less than 2.5 minutes
+- switch to a real IMAP daemon (or imap provider) which does support the RECENT flag.
+With that you are immediately notified on new message arrivals - without the need for polling

 ## Multiple Account ##